Covid-19 Update: Coronavirus cases increases in Bahrain | DH Latest News, Latest News, Gulf , Bahrain, Covid death, coronavirus pandemic, Covid-19 Update

-Manama: The Ministry of Health in Bahrain has updated the coronavirus situation in the country.
-Bahrain reported the highest daily cases on May 20.
-2415 new coronavirus cases were reported on May 20.
-1465 new recoveries were also reported.
-7 deaths due to the coronavirus infection were also reported.
+Manama: The daily number of coronavirus cases has been increasing in Bahrain.
+Bahrain has reported record daily number of cases on Friday.
+This was updated by the Ministry of Health in the country.

-796 expat workers were infected with the coronavirus infection on May 20.
-Till now 209,293 coronavirus cases were reported in the country.
-In this 189,962 people were recovered.
-The death toll is at 787 .
+2858 new coronavirus cases were reported in Bahrain on Friday.
+The newly diagnosed cases include 957 expats.
+1560 new recoveries were also reported.
+14 deaths due to coronavirus were also reported.

 Post Your Comments